mmcgraw74/Tektronix-4051-4052-4054-Program-Files/GeneralUtilities_Tape1_No27/README.md

 The SECRET files on the tapes were captured in ASCII HEX characters.
 I have used an online HEX to binary converter to create the binary file versions
 *******************************
+Note:
+My tapedump program prints a Carriage Return after a tape header block.
+Otherwise it does not add a CR.

+Binary and SECRET files are terminated with a CR

+You will notice some left over garbage within the 256 byte header and after the CR terminating some of the ASCII programs.

+These are remnants from previous recordings.